-A rota of staff on duty at break times is on the shared drive, is displayed in the staff room and in the school office.
-Staff should then take their class out until the member of staff on duty arrives.
+A rota of staff on duty at break times is on TEAMs and shared via email to all staff at the start of the year.
+It is also displayed in the staff room and in the school office.
+Staff should then take their class out for playtimes until the member of staff on duty arrives.
 Children should not be left unsupervised inside the building at any time.
 During wet breaks the following applies:

-- Each class should be supervised by an adult - Where classes are next to each other and joined by a connecting door, two classes can be supervised by one adult - Activities and equipment should be age-appropriate - Pupils should take part in activities which are safe and take place in a controlled manner
+- Each class should be supervised by an adult - Where classes are joined by a connecting door or adjacent to each other, two classes can be supervised by one adult (in line with the risk assessment) - Activities and equipment should be age-appropriate

-A supervision rota is in place.
+• Pupils should take part in activities which are safe and take place in a controlled manner A supervision rota is in place.